OfficeDev/microsoft-teams-apps-faqplus/README.md

 ## **Getting** **Started**

-Begin with the [Solution overview](/wiki/Solution-overview) to read about what the app does and how it works.
+Begin with the [Solution overview](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/wiki/Solution-overview) to read about what the app does and how it works.

-When you're ready to try out FAQ Plus [Version 2], or to use it in your own organization, follow the steps in the [Deployment guide](/wiki/DeployementGuide).
+When you're ready to try out FAQ Plus [Version 2], or to use it in your own organization, follow the steps in the [Deployment guide](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/wiki/DeployementGuide).

 ## **Feedback**

 Thoughts?
 Questions?
 Ideas?
 Share them with us on [Teams UserVoice](https://microsoftteams.uservoice.com/forums/555103-public)!

-Please report bugs and other code issues [here](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/issues/new)<TODO> (Page Not Found).
+Please report bugs and other code issues [here](https://github.com/OfficeDev/microsoft-teams-apps-faqplusv2/issues/new)

 ## **Contributing**